 - A combination of a line of credit plus fixed monthly payments for a set length of time

-- Borrower does not need to make monthly payments toward their loan balance
+- Borrower doesn’t need to make monthly payments toward their loan balance

-- Proceeds can be used for living expenses, debt repayment, healthcare expenses, and more
+- Proceeds can be used for living and healthcare expenses, debt repayment and other bills

 - Funds can help borrowers enjoy their retirement